 Whether you’re looking to grab a bite after riding roller coasters or you’re simply wandering around central Copenhagen and want to have a delicious meal for a reasonable price, Tivoli Food Hall is a great spot for doing that.

 It is mainly an indoor space, perfect for escaping the unpredictable Danish weather, but there’s also an outdoor terrace that offers a sneak peek of the beautiful Tivoli Gardens.
-Keep in mind that in order to enter Tivoli Gardens, you’d need to buy a ticket whereas visiting the food hall is free of charge.
+Keep in mind that in order to enter Tivoli Gardens, you’d need to buy a ticket whereas accessing the food hall is free of charge.

 The food hall serves a variety of cuisines from around the globe and there’s something to fit everyone’s tastes.
 As I’m a huge fan of Asian food, my go-to stall is Kung Fu Street Food.
 I recommend ordering their tasty ramen, bao buns and spring rolls, and washing it all down with their tangy ginger lemonade.